AdobeDocs/experience-manager-65.en/help/sites-administering/sync.md

 ### Manually Syncing Users and User Groups {#manually-syncing-users-and-user-groups}

-* on publisher on which users and user groups exist :
+* on publisher on which users and user groups exist:

     * [if enabled, disable user sync](#how-to-take-user-sync-offline)
     * [create a package](/help/sites-administering/package-manager.md#creating-a-new-package) of `/home`

         * when editing the package

-            * Filters tab : Add Filter : Root path: `/home`
+            * Filters tab: Add Filter: Root path: `/home`
-            * Advanced tab : AC Handling : `Overwrite`
+            * Advanced tab: AC Handling: `Overwrite`

     * [export the package](/help/sites-administering/package-manager.md#downloading-packages-to-your-file-system)

-* on other publish instances :
+* on other publish instances:

     * [import the package](/help/sites-administering/package-manager.md#installing-packages)